VeritasSoftware/AspNetCore.SignalR.EventStream/README.md

 are both subscribing to the same stream.

-The console app publishes Events to the stream.
+The Console app, also, publishes Events to the stream.

 Both the apps, receive the Events in real-time.